Academic Senate

 2. Nominations for President-elect – During the spring semester of the election cycle, the Administrative Assistant will call for candidates for Senate President.
 The Senate will work to encourage an open nomination and selection process, and contested elections.
 Election dates will be set well in advance in order to permit adequate participation and publicity.

 3. Elections of President-elect – The President-elect will be chosen by the faculty electorate at-large.
 A plurality of votes cast constitutes election.
 If no majority arises, there will be a run-off election between the candidates with the highest vote count.
 During the first year after election, the winning candidate will serve as President-elect.
-The President-elect will assume office at the last meeting in May one year after election.
+The President-elect will assume office of the President at the end of the last meeting in May and at the end of their year as President-elect.

-4. Election of Executive Committee Officers – The Vice President and Executive Secretary are selected by the Senate from among the Senators to serve two-year term(s).
+4. Election of Executive Committee Officers – The Vice President and Executive Secretary, Equity, At-large, and Associate Representatives are selected by the Senate from among the Senators to serve two-year term(s).
 Elections will be held at the last meeting in May of the election cycle.
-Both officers will assume office immediately.
+Officers will assume office immediately.
 A majority vote of the Senate quorum will be required for election.
+Approximately half of officers will be elected each year.

 ARTICLE IX: CHANGES TO BYLAWS